MarkKomodo/TelegramBotBanUsersFromOtherGroups/README.md

 # TelegramBotBanUsersFromOtherGroups
-A Telegram Bot that helps you scrape the usernames from other public groups and create a banlist so that you can use it on your Channel/Group to ban them there.
+A Telegram Bot that helps you scrape the usernames from other public groups and create a banlist so that you can use it to ban said users on your Channel/Group.